blackberry/WebWorks-Community-APIs/BB10-Cordova/AudioRecorder/README.md

 After the above has been completed the functions for the plugin are pretty basic.

-Before attempting to record a file path for the recording must be set, this is easy:
+Before attempting to record, a file path for the recording must be set, this is easy:
 ```javascript
 var file = "file:///accounts/1000/shared/voice/recording.m4a";
 ommunity.audiorecorder.setOutput(file);